Flat-Coated Retriever Information

 Flat-Coated Retriever Health Issues

-The following conditions occur with greater than average frequency in the Flat-Coated Retriever:
+The following conditions may be a concern in the Flat-Coated Retriever: